 - Apply for any licenses or permits that your corporation will need to operate in your state and local municipality.

 Your state's corporate filing division is usually part of the secretary of state's office.
 You can request a packet of nonprofit materials from that office which will include sample articles of incorporation, the state's laws on nonprofit corporations, and instructions on how to find an available business name.
+Here are a couple of easy ways to find the office in your state and the procedures required.
+Check Nolo's Legal Encyclopedia or the state-by-state guide at Harbor Compliance.

 After you have filed all the paper work for nonprofit incorporation in your state, and received a copy of your articles of incorporation, you can move on to submitting your application to the IRS for your federal nonprofit status as a 501(c)(3) organization.
 It is best to file within 27 months after the date of your incorporation.